-- \Class T2703 -- Collection of three (3) to five (5) snapshots.
-Class T2706 Growth Portfolio - 1.
-Member is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
-Exhibit will consist of one photo for each year of enrollment.
+- 1. Member is eligible for this class beginning with the third year of enrollment in the 4-H photography project. - 2.
+The exhibit will consist of one photo for each year of enrollment.
 Each photo must have been created in a different year and must be labeled with the year taken/project enrollment year.
-A maximum of 5 photos may be included, if the member has 5 or more years of enrollment.
+A maximum of 5 photos may be included if the member has 5 or more years of enrollment.
 Photos are not required to be in consecutive order.
-For example, a nine-year-old with three years enrollment in photography is eligible to enter a growth portfolio.
+For example, a nine-year-old with three years of enrollment in photography is eligible to enter a growth portfolio.
 The portfolio in this example should have one photo from years 7, 8, and 9.
 The growth portfolio class may start at any time in the member's photography career.
 For an older member, the growth portfolio would represent any five years in the project, for example, years 2,3,5,8, and 9 for a member having project enrollment totaling 9 years. - 3.
 Photos must be 8" x 10", unmounted, and may be color or black and white - 4.
-An information sheet must accompany each photo giving brand and model of camera used to create the photo.
-The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.
-Skill set used to create the photo must be given and explained.
-Main goal for each year should be listed. - 6.
-Beginning with photo 2, member description of GROWTH in project skill must be included on information sheet. - 7.
-Exhibit will consist of photos arranged in chronological order of enrollment, information sheet on each photo, and all information listed in #6 and #7.
+An information sheet must accompany each photo giving the brand and model of the camera used to create the photo.
+The settings for focal length, aperture, mode, and shutter speed must also be listed. - 5.
+The skill set used to create the photo must be given and explained.
+The main goal for each year should be listed. - 6.
+Beginning with photo 2, member description of GROWTH in project skill must be included on the information sheet. - 7.
+The exhibit will consist of photos arranged in chronological order of enrollment, an information sheet on each photo, and all information listed in #6 and #7.
 A portfolio book will be required to exhibit.